17 Top Attractions & Things to Do in Hartford, CT

 image

 More Things to Do in Connecticut: With our handy guides to the best beaches in Connecticut, and suggestions for the top beach hotels, it's easy to plan a summer vacation.
-As you explore the shore, you'll find more top-rated resorts around Connecticut's beautiful lakes.
+As you explore the shore, you'll find more top resorts around Connecticut's beautiful lakes.

 Destinations popular right now

-20 Top-Rated Tourist Attractions in Connecticut
+20 Top Tourist Attractions in Connecticut